 GRANDMA MADE ME DO IT

-Although I’ve come a long way from taking “snaps” with that little camera in our Sacramento backyard, there’s still one common element: I try to see things in their true light, and capture inner beauty and simplicity of form present in everything—from a Parisian in a smokey cafe to a cruise ship in the Panama Canal.
+Although I’ve come a long way from taking “snaps” with that little Instamatic camera in our Sacramento backyard, there’s still one common element: I try to see things in their true light, capturing their inner beauty and the simplicity of form present in everything—from a chain smoking Parisian in a dark cafe to a cruise ship in the Panama Canal.

 I love working on location, in the real world.
 There’s always a zillion little challenges, and this energizes me.
 My goal is for you to feel that my photo is real, not staged and that you, the viewer, are a part of it.